tomhrr/cosh/doc/all.md

 It is close to that of PCRE, except that lookahead and backreferences are not supported.

-### List operators

-`gnth` is the name of the form that does the above for generators.
-It has a different name, because it involves reading elements from the generator until the specified element is reached, so its semantics are different from `nth`, which does not alter the argument list.

 ### String-handling functions

 `++` appends one string to another: